MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 surface.

 With the defined surface, then values of mean (`H`) and Gaussian (`K`) curvature are calculated.
-This analysis returns a 2-dimensional array with the values of mean mean and gaussian curvature.
+This analysis returns a 2-dimensional array of `m x n` with the values of mean mean and Gaussian curvature.
+The length of this array is `m x n`.

 More information on how to visualize the results of the MDAnalysis Membrane Curvature toolkit can be found in the Visualization_ page .